strategic communications meeting

 Dr. Ann Major, associate professor of advertising and public relations, worked as a promotions coordinator and a vice president of public relations and corporate communication.
 She is an accredited member (APR) of the Public Relations Society of America and has served in national leadership positions.
 Her research focuses on the intersection of public opinion, news discourse, and emergency response.
 Major is co-author of the book Good-Bye Gweilo: Public Opinion and the 1997 Problem in Hong Kong.
 She teaches public relations, advertising, strategic communication, and risk communication.

-Renea Nichols, assistant teaching professor of advertising and public relations, has held public relations positions with the City of Phoenix, U-Haul International, Arizona Special Olympics, and the ASU Alumni Association.
-She has served as a public relations consultant to the National Kidney Foundation and the Maricopa Association of Governments.
-Nichols has also worked as a reporter for daily newspapers in Michigan, Maryland, and Ohio.
-She is the author of four books on interracial dating and multiracial populations and has appeared in national news media discussing the subjects.
-Nichols teaches courses in public relations, gender and diversity, and strategic communications.
+Professor Renea Nichols is an associate teaching professor in the Department of Advertising and Public Relations at the Donald P. Bellisario College of Communications.
+She has held public relations positions with the City of Phoenix, U-Haul International, Arizona Special Olympics, and the ASU Alumni Association.
+Professor Nichols has also served as a public relations consultant to organizations such as the National Kidney Foundation, the Maricopa Association of Governments, and many top public relations agencies in Arizona.
+She has worked as a reporter for daily newspapers in Michigan, Maryland, and Ohio.
+Professor Nichols is the author of four books on interracial dating and multi-racial populations and has appeared in national news media to discuss these topics.
+She teaches COMM 230W.

 Dr. Fuyuan Shen, professor of advertising and public relations, is head of the department of advertising and public relations in the Donald P. Bellisario College of Communications.
 An affiliate faculty of Penn State’s Media Effects Research Lab, Shen explores the effects of messages on individuals’ information processing and attitudes related to health communication, political communication, and risk perceptions.
 Shen has taught as a visiting professor at Hong Kong Baptist University and the University of Hawaii at Manoa.
 He teaches courses in advertising and strategic communications.